 Tank explodes at California refinery; no injuries reported

-LOS ANGELES (AP) -- A sulfur tank exploded Friday at the largest oil refinery in California, sending a chemical cloud into the air and causing a fire, authorities said.
+LOS ANGELES (AP) -- A sulfur storage tank exploded Friday at the largest oil refinery in California, sending a chemical cloud into the air and causing a fire, authorities said.
 No injuries were reported.

 There was no immediate word on the cause of the blast at the Tesoro refinery in Wilmington near Long Beach.